SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 Optionally you can configure the settings the connector will use when setting up the `NpgsqlConnection` to a database.
 This can be useful when you are developing and testing an application locally on your desktop and you need to have the connector configure the connection to an instance of Postgres database running elsewhere.

-Here is an example Postres connector configuration in JSON that shows how to setup a connection to a database at `myserver:5432`:
+Here is an example Postgres connector configuration in JSON that shows how to setup a connection to a database at `myserver:5432`:

 ```json
 {